kyma-project/community/capabilities/eventing.md

 * Improved developer experience.

 ### Event filtering
-* Allow only those events that will trigger some business workflows.
-(Only use what you need).
+* Allow only the Events that trigger certain business workflows, to use only what you need.

 _Value added_
 * Reduce costs.